SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 #### Step 6:  Identify data sets available on the share

-Use [HTTP GET](https://docs.microsoft.com/en-us/rest/api/datashare/consumersourcedatasets/listbysharesubscription) to identify the data sets associated with the data share.
+Use [HTTPS GET](https://docs.microsoft.com/en-us/rest/api/datashare/consumersourcedatasets/listbysharesubscription) to identify the data sets associated with the data share.

 **REST API**